The Russian Messenger: Russian Messenger period I and II

 The first publishing period of the Russian Messenger falls within the period 1808 to 1820, and 1824.
 Relocated to Moscow, the monthly journal was edited by writer Sergey Glinka.
 It was sponsored by the minister and adjutant general Count Fyodor Rostopchin and its orientation classified as patriotic monarchist.

 The second publishing period falls in the years from 1841 to 1844 and appeared in Saint Petersburg.
 On its creation, the publisher, editor, journalist and publicist Nikolay Gretsch and writer, playwright, journalist and historian Nikolai Polevoy were involved.
 Another employee was the historian Ivan Snegiryov.

 Russian Messenger period III

-Cover of the Russian Messenger, volume 33.

 The third publishing period of the Russian Messenger falls in the years from 1856 to 1887, appeared in Moscow, and 1887 to 1906, appeared in St. Petersburg.
 Unlike its predecessors, the magazine was no longer limited to historical and military articles, as well as general political themes, but saw itself as a literary journal and quickly became one of the most influential magazines in the second half of the 19th century in Russia.

 The magazine was founded in 1856 by a group of liberal writers and scholars, among them as an editor Mikhail Katkov, but also the professor of Moscow University Pyotr Kudryavtsev.

 In 1887 it was bought by Count Friedrich von Berg and moved to Saint Petersburg, but later he abandoned the magazine due to the lack of finances, and eventually the magazine was shut down.